MugilanGN/Flowchart-Generator/README.md

 pip install Pillow click
 ```

-Next, clone this project onto your local system.
+Next, clone this project onto your system.

 ## Writing the Pseudocode